Resource: aws_eip_association#

 allocation_id

-- (Optional, Boolean) Whether to allow an Elastic IP to be re-associated.
-Defaults totrue
+- (Optional) Indicates whether to allow an Elastic IP to be re-associated.- Default value:

-- (Optional) The ID of the instance.
-Required, ifnetwork_interface_id
+- (Optional) The ID of the instance.- Constraints: Required, if

-- (Optional) The ID of the network interface.
-Required, ifinstance_id
+- (Optional) The ID of the network interface.- Constraints: Required, if

-- (Optional) The Elastic IP address.
-Required, ifallocation_id
+- (Optional) The Elastic IP address.- Constraints: Required, if

 In addition to all arguments above, the following attributes are exported: